O 3 sl

 • provide - v. to give something needed or wanted 7v"lNP-?jU

-• public - ad. of or about all the people in a community or country; opposite private /!xF?OmVd
+• public - ad. of or about all the people in a community or country; opposite private / !xF?OmVd

 • publication - n. something that is published such as a book, newspaper or magazine _D!g4"

-• publish - v. to make public something that is written; to include something in a book, newspaper or magazine tbDoP
+• publish - v. to make public something that is written; to include something in a book, newspaper or magazine tbDoP Y

 • pull - v. to use force to move something toward the person or thing using the force; opposite push I=Zx"'Um